 I added these gloves to the collection of gloves I had been saving to give to kids that need a glove.
 Each of these gloves was marked with KJ's name and the number 6.
 This is a tradition I have kept and incorporated into the Respect KJ6 Initiative.
 The initiative seeks to honor the life of KJ through giving every kid the opportunity to play baseball.

-Please send an email to , if you or someone you know needs a ball glove.
+Please contact us, if you or someone you know needs a ball glove.
 Reglove will ship or deliver gloves to those that need one.
 Look for the KJ6 mark on gloves to see and recognize the impact KJ continues to have on the game of baseball.